moloewe-leuphana/moloewe-leuphana.github.io/docs/user-examples/house_data.md

     # Initialize instance of MoloeweChart
     my_chart = MoloeweChart()

-    # We call the selected variable (passed from the dropdown)
+    # We call the selected variable (passed from the dropdown.md)
     global bedroom_number_selected

     # Load data (this global variable data contains the directory to our asset folder "data" on the server, where we upload house-prices.csv)
     global data
     house_data = pd.read_csv(data + "house-prices.csv")

-    # Now we subset the data based on the dropdown value
+    # Now we subset the data based on the dropdown.md value
     # We replace the value we chose earlier (2) with bedroom_number_selected
     df_bedroom = house_data[house_data["bedrooms"] == bedroom_number_selected]